Skip to main content Skip to footer

 In Salford, digital access is more than a convenience—it’s a lifeline.
 Yet, many residents still face barriers to getting online.
 That’s why Salford is proud to launch Connect 15, a community-powered initiative designed to close the digital divide and bring essential digital support within a 15-minute walk of every resident.

 💻With this funding, Salford is expanding digital access through a network of hubs in libraries, and community organisations.
-These spaces will offer free internet, access to devices, and digital skills support, delivered by Digital Champions.
+These spaces will offer free internet, access to devices, and support to help residents get online and build their digital skills.
+Digital Champions are at the heart of Connect 15—local volunteers trained to offer one-to-one digital support at each hub.
+They help residents build confidence online, access essential services, and stay safe.
+Whether it’s setting up devices, navigating forms, or connecting people to the National Databank, their support makes digital inclusion personal and empowering.
 The project also introduces immersive technologies like VR and AI to support learning, wellbeing, and independent living.

 Connect 15 aligns with Salford’s broader goals—promoting inclusion, tackling inequality, and creating places where people want to live.
 By embedding digital support into everyday community life, this project is not just about technology—it’s about opportunity, empowerment, and connection.